FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 The only configuration that we need is the connection string to our storage.

 1. Go back in the portal.
-1. Go in your Resource group.
+1. Go into your Resource group.
 1. Select your Storage account.
     - From the left option select **Access keys**.
-    - Copy one of the Connection string.
+    - Copy one of the Connection strings.

     ![connectionString][connectionString]

-1. Back in VSCOde, in the file `local.settings.json`, replace the VALUE of setting **AzureWebJobsStorage** by the Connection string we just took from the portal.
+1. Back in VSCode, in the file `local.settings.json`, replace the VALUE of setting **AzureWebJobsStorage** with the Connection string we just took from the portal.
 1. Save your changes.

 ## Upload the Configuration

 The last step is to upload the configuration into Azure.
 Thanks to the Function extension, it will be easy.

-1. From the Azure Function extension, expend your subscription (with the key icon).
+1. From the Azure Function extension, expand your subscription (with the key icon).
 1. Expand the FunctionApp (with the lightning bolt icon)
 1. Right-click on **Application Settings**, and select **Upload Local Settings**

 ![uploadSettings][uploadSettings]

-1. If prompt overrides all.
+1. If prompted, overwrite all.

 ## Coming Next

 You have now completed this part of the workshop. **You can continue with Part 4: **[How to use the Automatic Not a Dog Application](Part4-Its-time-to-play.md)**.

 [functionExtension]: medias/functionExtension.png "The Azure Function Extension"
 [skipForNow]: medias/skipForNow.png "Skip For Now"